-We have this tendency to play it safe in small spaces – all white everything is going to make the space look bigger, right?
+We have this tendency to play it safe in small spaces – all-white everything is going to make the space look bigger, right?
 Wrong!
-You can still be brave in a small kitchen, just look at this lovely teal kitchen from Ikea.
-It doesn’t overwhelm the space but it far more interesting that various hues of greige.
+You can still be brave in a small kitchen, just look at this lovely blue kitchen with that lovely muted yellow to contrast.
+The space still feels light and airy but is full of personality too.

 We have loads more small kitchen ideas over in our gallery.

 We are big fans of a kitchen island.
 They are a great way to add a bit of extra storage, more prep space and you can always use them to tag on some extra seating.
 But practicalities aside, they also give you the opportunity to be bolder in the finish or color you choose, or perhaps allow you to choose a more expensive worktop material that you wouldn't have dared to use for the whole kitchen.

 Check out more kitchen island ideas in our dedicated gallery.